ameliaghost/no396/_posts/2015-10-29-asheville.markdown

 I could easily be that young boy — aware of the destruction around me and eager to push back if only someone would give me permission, to validate what I know is the right course of action.
 Danger isn't in the circumstances but in failing to do anything out of obedience or fear.

-Like the boy in the poem, I stand at my post and watch the storm around me in what was once a safe port, seeking guidance from a father who is no longer responding to my cries.
+Like the boy in the poem, I stand at my post and watch the storm around me in what was once a safe port, seeking guidance from someone who is no longer responding to my cries.

 2015 has been a beast of a year filled with death and unwanted change in a storm so fierce it ravaged my family and the safety we thought we had in our future.
 But with grace I go forward, alone if I must, because I *was* born for this.
 The light that breaks through the storm is always the sweetest reminder of calm to come.